EMMADevelopment/doc/unityEmma.md

 2. Make sure you name everything correct otherwise it will not work.
 Unity checks if these folders exists and copy all their contents to the Xcode project.

-3. Copy all files from eMMa iOS SDK:
+3. Copy all files from eMMa iOS SDK in the iOS folder:

  ```
  - eMMa.h